supertarto/ansible-burp-server/README.md

 # Ansible Burp-server
 [![Build Status](https://travis-ci.org/supertarto/ansible-burp-server.svg?branch=master)](https://travis-ci.org/supertarto/ansible-burp-server)
 Install and configure Burp backup Server with Ansible.
+This role is meant to suits my need and is inspired by https://github.com/CoffeeITWorks/ansible_burp2_server
+If you want a more complete role, go check it!

 ## Tested plateform
 * Debian 9 (Stretch)